-Prices have continued to soften for many of the elements which had been driving inflation, including fuel, gas and electricity and it is hoped that this will feed through into food prices over the coming months; the increase in CPI this month should be seen as a 'blip' - petrol prices for example are likely in April to be -10% lower than a year ago, increasing to -25% or more by the end June.
+Prices have continued to soften for many of the elements which had been driving inflation, including fuel, gas and electricity and it is hoped that this will feed through into food prices over the coming months; CPI has now started to reduce from the peak - petrol prices for example are likely in May to be -12% or 13% lower than a year ago, increasing to -25% or more by the end June, although diesel pump prices remain artificially inflated by retailer profiteering.
 Container prices and shipping costs remain well below their previous highs, but the global inflation outlook remains complex.
 Increases in base rates from central banks, including the Bank of England, are thought to be unlikely to have any significant impact on inflation and appear to have potential to limit growth.
 We expect a reduction in inflation in the coming months to be a (direct or indirect) result of lower fuel and energy costs.